"How to slug a rifle barrel" Video #117 Iraqveteran8888

 Frequently Asked Questions

-Slugging a rifle barrel is important to accurately determine its exact bore diameter.
-This measurement is crucial for selecting the correct bullet size, especially for cast bullets, ensuring optimal fit and maximizing rifle accuracy.
+Slugging a rifle barrel is done to accurately determine its exact bore diameter.
+This measurement is crucial for selecting the correct bullet size, especially for cast bullets, ensuring optimal fit, accuracy, and performance from your firearm.

-What materials are needed to slug a rifle barrel?
+What tools are needed to slug a rifle barrel?

-How do you properly prepare the barrel and slug for the process?
+How do you prepare the barrel and slug for the process?

-Generously coat the inside of the rifle bore with oil to prevent sticking.
-Then, lubricate the soft lead ball itself with a liquid case lube like Lee or RCBS before inserting it into the muzzle.
+Generously oil the inside of the barrel to prevent lead sticking.
+Lubricate the soft lead ball with a liquid case lube like Lee or RCBS before inserting it into the muzzle.

 More Gunsmithing & DIY Videos You Might Like